Reviewed by Jill E. Bixler, M.D.

 - Blurred vision

-- Tenderness in the area of swelling
+- Mild tenderness in the area of swelling

 Chalazions usually respond well to treatment, although some people are prone to recurrences and may require continuing medication.
 If a chalazion recurs in the same place, your ophthalmologist may suggest a biopsy to rule out a more serious problem.
 Occasionally, a chalazion can cause the entire eyelid to swell suddenly.